Shessire/Meme-generator/README.md

 1. The app fetches meme data from `https://api.imgflip.com/get_memes` when the page loads.
 2. Users can click a button to randomly select a meme template.
 3. The selected meme is displayed with default or custom text.
+4. Some memes may not be working with the template.

 ---